sakarayajitesh/Starbucks-Capstone-Project/report.md

 _(approx. 2-3 pages)_

 ### Model Evaluation and Validation

+I have tested the model with 30% of the data which has not been used for training the model and got 90% accuracy.

-In this section, the final model and any supporting qualities should be evaluated in detail.
+_(In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
 In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section:
 - _Is the final model reasonable and aligning with solution expectations?
 Are the final parameters of the model appropriate?_
 - _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_
+- _Can results found from the model be trusted?_)_

 ### Justification
 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section: